Your Journey to Financial Freedom Starts here

-Now that I sorted this out, let me share a brief about us.
+Now that I sorted this out, let me share a brief story about me and my family.

-I’m a 30-something woman married to a hard-working and a born minimalist, who is the main force behind our simple frugal lifestyle.
+Hi, I’m Dee.
+I write the articles here on this blog and make useful printables for you.
+In my early 30s, I married a hard-working and born minimalist, who is the main force behind our simple frugal lifestyle.

 We do not mind living with used furniture but spend way more on continuing education than any family’s average education budget.

-We do not pinch pennies and coupon excessively but still manage to keep our monthly grocery bill consistently below $150-$180 a month.
+We do not pinch pennies and use coupons excessively but still manage to keep our monthly grocery bill consistently below $150-$180 a month.

-Furthermore, we do not use cash envelopes but use credit cards ( as debit cards) only for our needs and truly wants.
-Read more about it here.
+We do not use cash envelopes (always) but use credit cards ( as debit cards) only for our needs and wants.
+Note- Cash envelopes are still part of our life for discretionary spending ( like planners, craft supplies, and books- Credit cards wouldn’t cut it for this category) Read more about it here.

 We rarely shop sales but get amazing satisfaction from the annual best deals on Black Friday and Cyber Monday once a year.
 Read about our Black Friday Cyber Monday Wishlist here.